Minced Lamb and Lentil Curry – Keema with Less Meat

 - Boil the kettle.

-- Add the tinned tomatoes, peas and lentils, and 800ml of freshly boiled water.
+Add the canned tomatoes, peas and lentils, and 800ml (3.38 US cups) of freshly boiled water or vegetable stock.